Best sunscreen 2020 | CNN Underscored

-Regardless of your skin tone, protecting it from the sun is important.
+Regardless of your skin tone, protecting your skin from the sun is important.
 There’s no worse way to ruin what was an amazing day at the beach than getting home and realizing you’re as red as a lobster.
-And if you don’t burn as easily (or at all), it’s still important to shield yourself from exposure to the sun’s rays since it can cause damage to your skin in other ways, including skin cancer.
+And even if you don’t burn so easily (or at all), it’s still important to shield yourself from exposure to the sun’s rays, since it can cause damage to your skin in other ways, including skin cancer.
 That’s why wearing a proper sunscreen is essential when spending time in the sun.
 But even if trips to the beach are getting few and far between, that doesn’t mean you should stop wearing sunscreen, since you should be wearing it indoors anyway (yes, really!).

 To help you find the best sunscreen, we talked to experts about the active ingredients and other important factors you should look for.
 We narrowed down a pool of 12 contenders and went hands-on with each of them for several weeks.
 Our pool included both mineral and chemical broad-spectrum sunscreens with a minimum SPF of 30.
 We avoided sunscreens that have oxybenzone, or either of the two active ingredients the FDA proposed as unsafe (aminobenzoic acid and trolamine salicylate).

-To be clear, we didn’t test how well these sunscreens protect skin from the sun — we relied on information from the FDA and the experts we talked to for that (scroll down to see what they had to say).
-Too many variables (skin type, time of day, the sun’s intensity, etc) made it somewhat impossible to test efficacy in our real world testing.
+To be clear, we didn’t test how well these sunscreens protect skin from the sun — for that, we relied on information from the US Food and Drug Administration and the experts we talked to (scroll down to see what they had to say).
+Too many variables (skin type, time of day, the sun’s intensity, etc.) made it impossible to accurately measure efficacy in our real-world testing.
 Rather, we had multiple testers with different skin types and tones test them for other variables such as feel, appearance on the skin, smell, ease of application and more.

 After multiple weeks of testing, we found three sunscreens that stood above the rest: